clojure-doc/clojure-doc.github.io/content/md/articles/tutorials/basic_web_development.md

 clojars](https://clojars.org/ring)) is a foundational Clojure web application library.
 It:

-  * sets things up such that an http request comes into your webapp as a regular Clojure hashmap, and likewise makes it so that you can return a response as a hashmap.
+  * sets things up such that an HTTP request comes into your webapp as a regular Clojure hashmap, and likewise makes it so that you can return a response as a hashmap.
   * provides [a